-The rival governments sign a “permanent” ceasefire agreement in October after UN-hosted talks in Geneva.
-The following month in Tunis they agree to hold elections in December 2021.
+The rival administrations sign a “permanent” ceasefire agreement in October after UN-hosted talks in Geneva.
+The following month in Tunis they agree to hold parliamentary and presidential elections in December 2021.

-Libyan delegates to the UN process approve a unity government headed by interim prime minister Abdulhamid Dbeibah in March, charging it with leading the country to elections.
+Libyan delegates to the UN process approve a unity government headed by interim prime minister Abdulhamid Dbeibah in March, 2021, charging it with leading the country to the elections.